-Your home's paint does more than look good—it protects your biggest investment from the elements.
+Your home's paint does more than look good — it protects your biggest investment from the elements.
 Knowing when it's time to repaint can save you from costly repairs down the road.
 Here are the five key signs that your San Diego home needs a fresh coat of paint.

 1. Peeling, Cracking, or Flaking Paint

 This is the most obvious sign that your paint has failed.
 When paint peels, cracks, or flakes, it exposes the underlying surface to moisture, UV rays, and temperature fluctuations.
 In San Diego's coastal climate, this can quickly lead to wood rot, stucco damage, or mold growth if left unaddressed.
+Catching this early can save thousands in repair costs.

 2. Fading and Discoloration